IntegraMOD/phpBB3.3.x-cookieMOD/README.md

 2. Access via: https://yourdomain.com/cookieMOD/cookie.php<br>
 3. Must be logged in as an admin with 'a_board' permission<br>
 4. Submit changes via the form to update phpbb_config values directly<br>
+5. After running cookie.php delete the entire cookieMOD folder from your forum root<br>
 🛡️ Compatibility<br>
 • 	Fully compliant with phpBB 3.3.x<br>
 • 	No use of deprecated globals -  ($_SERVER, $_POST, etc.)<br>